-When you're here, make sure you eat like the locals do.
+When you're in Pittsburgh, make sure you eat like the locals do.

 Pittsburgh is known for many claims to fame, ranging from our sports teams to our yellow bridges and iconic rivers, and increasingly for our food scene.
 While you're in the Burgh, be sure to check out these foods you'll only be able to find in the Steel City.